LToast/fraud-detector-3000/README.md

    - Makefile scripts facilitate common tasks such as installing dependencies, running tests, formatting code, and deploying the API.
    - The pipeline ensures that changes are consistently tested and deployed, minimizing downtime and errors.

+## Cavehats and TODO
+* Fix the GitHub actions to properly set up the aws credentials
+* Host a dediacted mlflow server so the API can benefit from the Mlflow registery

 ## Project requirements
 ### uv